One Pan Italian Chicken Breasts

 This one pan Italian chicken recipe is one I come back to time and time again!
 Oven baked Italian chicken breasts come out super juicy, and they’re served with crispy potatoes and tender asparagus.
 Best of all, everything is cooked together on one sheet pan!
-Trust me, this Whole30 and Gluten free friendly dinner will be a hit!
+Trust me, this family friendly dinner will be a hit!

 A plated cooked Italian seasoned chicken breast with crispy potatoes and asparagus.